 decision@ (Adds Uber comment, background)

-"Officers in our Licensing team have temporarily extended Uber's private hire operator licence in Birmingham, whilst they seek clarity from Uber around its operating model," said the council's Acting Director of Regulation and Enforcement Chris Neville.
+"Officers in our Licensing team have temporarily extended Uber's private hire operator license in Birmingham, whilst they seek clarity from Uber around its operating model," said the council's Acting Director of Regulation and Enforcement Chris Neville.

 Uber has made a series of changes to its business model in recent months, responding to requests from regulators, including the introduction of 24/7 telephone support and the proactive reporting of serious incidents to London's police.

-The Silicon Valley firm said its application in Birmingham was still being processed and "in recent months we have been granted licences by a number of councils across the UK including Sheffield, Cambridge, Nottingham and Leicester."
+The Silicon Valley firm said its application in Birmingham was still being processed and "in recent months we have been granted licenses by a number of councils across the UK including Sheffield, Cambridge, Nottingham and Leicester."

 A spokeswoman at the council did not provide an immediate comment on the status of the application when contacted by Reuters on Thursday.
 (Reporting by Costas Pitas; editing by Kate Holton)